raghavendra-nataraj/XINU/Report.md

 Ring Element 3 : Round 2 : Value : 1
 Zero!!

-The primary differnce between the correct working program and other programs is we have used is count and the inbox of current process interchageably.
+The primary differnce between the correct working program and other programs is we have used count and the inbox of current process interchageably.
-Also the statement inside the loop are altered its position before and after the printf(system call).
+Also the statements inside the loop are altered in their order of execution (before and after the printf -system call).

 ===============
 Wrong Order